Franco28/FlashTool-OP/README.md

 # FlashTool-Moto

-A Tool made with Netbeans and launch4j based on Java
+A Tool made with Netbeans and launch4j based on Java & OPTool

 ## Getting Started